c4leab/100-days-of-code/log.md

 ### Day 1: March 11th, 2022

-**Today's Progress**: Didn't really know what to do, so I just tried to mess around with the code and see where it took me.
+**Today's Progress:** Didn't really know what to do, so I just tried to mess around with the code and see where it took me.
 I ended up making a snowman of sorts.
 I couldn't get the js to work.
 I need to work on that.

 **Link to work:** [Snowman](https://github.com/c4leab/100-days-of-code/blob/master/first.html)

+### Day 2: March 12, 2022

+**Today's Progress:** Started color switcher project.
+Didn't get that far, was mostly trying to get the navigation bar to look good.

+**Link to work:**